timbenniks/gpx-for-runners/README.md

 ## Development
 You need to have node and npm installed to be able to work on this code.
+If you intent to add or change code you will need to re-render the esdoc.

+Install esdoc

+`npm install -g esdoc`

+Run esdoc

+`esdoc -c esdoc.json`

 ### Installation
 `npm install`